 The integration gives you:

-- Triggers: time entries, projects, expenses, status changes, timer events
+- Triggers: time entries, projects, tags, rates, timer events

 - Actions: create or update entries, projects, expenses